TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Ores
     * Copper ore in the overworld
     * Cobalt ore in the nether
-* Overworld slime islands
+* Overworld sky slime islands
     * Spawn in green and blue variants
+    * Contain blue foliage and skyroot wood
 * Blood slime islands
-    * Spawn in the nether, contain ichor and blood saplings
+    * Spawn in the nether
+    * Contain ichor and blood
+    * Contains bloodshrooms
 * Necrotic bones
     * Drop from wither skeletons
 * End slime islands
     * Contain ender slime
-    * Currently wrong flora, no mobs
+    * Currently no mobs
+    * Temporary home of greenheart wood

 ### Book